Here's What Happens When You Love Someone More Than They Love You

 What should we do if we're in a relationship like that?

 So, now what?
 Is the relationship automatically a lost cause?
 Is there nothing left to do but to just pack your things and leave?
 Well, not necessarily.
-Dr. Wish says that if this is a relationship you really want to work, and your partner is willing to do the work with you, there is also the option of counseling.
+Dr. Wish says if this is a relationship you really want to work, and your partner is willing to do the work with you, there is also the option of counseling.
 In fact, she recommends you give that a shot before grabbing your luggage and calling the movers.

 “Before you decide to leave, get counseling to see if your view of the relationship is accurate or healthy," says Dr. Wish.
 "Learn ways to express your feelings of not being loved, and develop a different understanding of how you and your partner show love.”
 She also adds, “Counseling can help undo and redo these communication styles so that both partners feel loved.
 Remember, you can always leave — but don't leave home without understanding and counseling.”